Skip to content

 The Solution

 Duo is a Progressive Web App built around a "yours, mine, and ours" philosophy.
-It aggregates transactions from both partners' bank accounts and lets users toggle expenses between "Personal" and "Joint" with one tap.
-AI automatically categorizes transactions, a shared dashboard shows spending breakdowns, and changes sync to your partner's view in real-time via Supabase Realtime.
+Each partner logs spending and income, then toggles any expense between "Personal" and "Joint" with one tap.
+AI cleans up and categorizes transactions, a shared dashboard shows the breakdown, and changes sync to your partner's view in real-time via Supabase Realtime.
 No refresh needed.

 Try the live app | View Full PRD on Google Docs